 • courses and workshops on decent work, equal rights, workers’ rights, future of work etc. (also open for broader public).

 Trade Union Mladi plus was formed in June 2011 when two very different groups – students and trade unionists – came together as a result of campaign against the so-called ‘malo delo’ or ‘Mini work’, a form of marginal part-time employment, similar to the German concept of ‘mini job’, that Slovenian government wanted to introduce as a reform of the student labour market.
-Six years later we have around 1200 members, who are on average 25 years old, and are just finishing their studies or are currently unemployed.
+Seven years later we have around 1200 members, who are on average 25 years old, and are just finishing their studies or are currently unemployed.
 One of our biggest successes is that, by leading a broader coalition, we managed to ban unpaid internships in Slovenian public sector.

 List of our main activities includes: